American Legion Post 96 welcomes its first female commander

 “Hutchinson is a great community to do that,” she said.

 In addition to helping veterans, the Legion supports youth activities.
-Among their recent actions was helping Hutchinson High School student Paisley VonBerge add a flagpole to the softball fields and the Boy Scouts who are adding flag poles to beautify a city park.
+Among their recent actions was helping Hutchinson High School freshman Paisley VonBerge add a flagpole to the new softball fields south of the high school.

+“It was important to have a flag pole because of what the flag stands for,” she said.
+“Firstly for the people who served to even make it possible for us to play this sport, and the fact the meaning of the flag is unity, as in sports we are united as a team.
+Many girls on the team have family who are actively serving or who have served, so when we didn’t have the flag to represent our pride, it was very hard to feel proud of our game.”

+To change this, VonBerge reached out in January to Legion Post 96 to ask them about donating a flag pole.